MS in Construction Management

 Career Opportunities in Construction Management

-A graduate degree in construction management will improve your competitiveness in the marketplace.
+A graduate degree in construction management will improve your competitiveness in the marketplace, opening doors to higher-level positions.
 Your career path can advance to directing and supervising in roles such as project managers, coordinators, estimators, schedulers, developers, builders and many others.
-Many graduates of this program have started consulting and construction firms in the Philadelphia area and beyond.
-Others hold prominent positions in public utilities, government or business.
+The deep Drexel network of professionals in the field, including graduates from the program who have gone on to start consulting and construction firms in the Philadelphia area and beyond.
+Many others hold prominent positions in public utilities, government or business.

 Overall, employees with graduate degrees can earn up to 28% more than bachelor’s degree holders over the course of their career.
 The outlook for construction management jobs is very good, with demand for employment expected to grow over 8% through 2029, much faster than the national average, according to the Bureau of Labor Statistics.